• Alfred M. Hallmark

 Picture

-Named for Capt.
-Ewen Cameron a member of the Mier expedition.
-County seat is Brownsville.
+Cameron County is named for Capt.
+Ewen Cameron, who was a member of the Mier expedition.
+The county seat is Brownsville.

-We visited as South Padre part of our honeymoon in 2006 and it was at that really the very start of our very big hobby.
-We weren't as organized back then and when we visited Brownsville we were not prepared for the one way streets and the heat, so we only captured a fraction of the markers in this county.
-The photos are not what I would like them to be either.
-So a repeat visit is in order I would reallyy love a second chance to explore this vibrant border town.
+We visited South Padre as part of our honeymoon in 2006, that was really the very start of our very big hobby.
+We weren't as organized back then and when we visited Brownsville we were not prepared for the one way streets and the heat, and thus we only captured a fraction of the markers in this county.
+The photos are not what I would like them to be either, so a repeat visit is in order I would really love a second chance to explore this vibrant border town.

 Picture

-12th December 2022- We took a few days after the worse of COVID had passed and my managers were in place to visit South Padre which we had not visited since 2006.
-I love the beach down here and even through it is much busier than in 2006 it is still possible to find a quiet spot of beach to relax on.
-We revisited the Sea Ranch restaurant which we fell in love with in 2006 and it didnt fail to disappoint on this occasion.
+12th December 2022- We took a few days after the worse of COVID had passed and my managers were in place, and visited South Padre which we had not visited since 2006.
+I love the beach down here and even through it is much busier than in 2006 it is still possible to find a quiet spot on the beach to relax.
+We revisited the Sea Ranch Restaurant which we fell in love with in 2006 and it didn't fail to disappoint on this occasion.

 1912 Cameron County Jail